andywy-li/Wenyue-Li--Portfolio/Research Projects/README_Research_Projects.md

 ---

-## 3. Review of AI Applications in Aerospace – Carnegie Mellon University Remote Seminar
+## 3. Review of AI Applications in Aerospace

 In this independent research project, Wenyue Li conducted a structured **literature review on AI applications in aerospace engineering**.